BogdanCatalin-Iacob/Food-Fiesta/README.md

     - in the category selector in if statement I had to cast the value returned from mongo db into 'int' to match the type returned from postgreSQL

+- When a category was deleted all the recipes created with that respective category changed their category name to next available in the list
+    - in delete_category() I added a statement to delete from db all the recipes related to the deleted category

 ***
 ## Deployment